 Parkinson’s disease is a progressive disorder of the central nervous system affecting more than 1.5 million people in the United States.
 Clinically, the disease is characterized by a decrease in spontaneous movements, gait difficulty, postural instability, rigidity and tremor.
 Parkinson’s disease is caused by the degeneration of the pigmented neurons in the Substantia Nigra of the brain, resulting in decreased dopamine availability.
 The major symptoms of the disease were originally described in 1817 by an English physician, Dr. James Parkinson, who called it “Shaking Palsy.”
 Only in the 1960′s, however, pathological and biochemical changes in the brain of patients were identified, opening the way to the first effective medication for the disease.

-APDA Arizona is very excited to announce our enhanced Membership Program which is state-of-the-art and was designed to help those impacted by Parkinson’s Disease improve their quality of life through great tools, education and, of course FUN!
+The APDA Arizona Membership Program is designed to help those impacted by Parkinson’s Disease improve their quality of life through great tools, education and, of course FUN!
 Please considering joining our Community so we may provide you with up-to-date and relevant information regarding Parkinson’s Disease.